Cloud-RF/tak-server/README.md

 sudo ./scripts/cleanup.sh
 ```

-This script will stop the TAK Server container, remove the mapped volumes and remove the folder "tak" which is created in the project root directory (cloned from github) during the setup process.
+This script will stop the TAK Server container, remove the mapped database volume and remove the folder "tak" which is created in the project root directory (cloned from github) during the setup process.

 WARNING: If you have data in an existing TAK database container it will be lost.